top of page

 Show Up

 The Port Authority Board meets quarterly and allows for general public comment, as well as comment on action items.
-See when the next meeting as on our Events page.
+See when the next meeting is on our Events page.
 By testifying before the Port Authority Board, community members are creating a public record of concern.
 You can also register your concerns through written comments.

 Sign Up